openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/5_generics.rst

 If possible instantiations need to be constrained, then an individual *constraint* can be set for every type parameter.

 A constraint of any type parameter can follow the keyword ``extends``.
-The constraint is denoted as a type reference, type ``keyof``, or a union type.
+The constraint is denoted as a type reference, or a union type.
 If no constraint is declared, then the type parameter is not compatible with ``Object``, and has no methods or fields available for use.
 Lack of constraint effectively means ``extends Object|null|undefined``.
 If type parameter *T* has type constraint *S*, then the actual type of the generic instantiation must be compatible with *S* (see :ref:`Type Compatibility`).
 If the constraint *S* is a non-nullish type (see :ref:`Nullish Types`), then *T* is non-nullish too.
-If the type parameter is constrained with the ``keyof T``, then valid instantiations of this parameter can be the values of the union type created from string names of *T* or the union type itself:

 .. index::
    constraint